Identity theft occurs when someone uses your personal information and impersonates you to commit fraud.

 2. Insecure browsing

 For the most part, you can surf the internet safely, especially if you stick to well-known and large websites.
-But if you share information on an insecure site or a site that has been compromised by hackers, the hackers can easily collect the information.
+But if you share information on an insecure site or a website that has been compromised by hackers, the hackers can easily collect the information.

 Depending on your browser, you may get a warning if you try to access an insecure website.